umeshramya/user-groups-roles/README.md

 ## Usage

 ### create previleges
-for creating prvileges use createNewPrivileges method this has three arguments name of privilege description of privilege and defualt value for privilege
+for creating privileges use createNewPrivileges method this has three arguments name of privilege description of privilege and defualt value for privilege

 ### get all privileges
 use getAllPrivileges method to all privileges